kathrynljackson/career_journal/Week 1.md

 ### What is something you have learned to do well (list a skill)?

 I have learned how to cook new food thanks to extra spare time during quarantine.
+While I was taught how to cook when I was young, I wasn't exposed to a great variety of food.
+I love that technology allows me to research new recipes and to reach out to friends from different cultures than my own.

 ### What is something you know about (list some knowledge/expertise you have)?